 Otherwise, you can estimate the dosing of cannabis coconut oil based on three variables:

-- Potency of starting material
+- The potency of starting material

-- Ratio of oil to starting material
+- The ratio of oil to starting material

 You can convert the potency of the starting material into milligrams and divide it by the weight of your final yield then subtract 10% of the result to cater for decarboxylation.

 You can then divide the outcome by the number of capsules yielded and you will have a rough estimate of the strength of your caps.